Alamosa–Durango line: Santa Fe branch

 The Santa Fe branch, also known as the Chili line or Española branch, ran southwards for 125 miles from Antonito to Santa Fe, New Mexico.
 It was built by the D&RGW during the 1880s as part of a planned rail link with El Paso, Texas.
 However, construction didn't go beyond Española due to a dispute with the nearby Atchison, Topeka and Santa Fe Railway.
 In 1887, the last 35 miles from Española to Santa Fe was opened by the Texas, Santa Fe & Northern Railroad, a subsidiary of the D&RGW.
 The entire route was closed in 1941 and subsequently abandoned.

 Farmington branch

-When completed in 1905, the 47 mile Farmington branch was unusual in that it was built as a standard gauge line which resulted in Durango having dual gauge facilities.
-It was converted to 3 ft gauge in the 1920s after plans to standard gauge the Alamosa–Durango line fell through.
-This branch lasted until the late 1960s when the D&RGW ended its narrow gauge freight operations from Alamosa to Durango.
+When completed in 1905, the 47 mile Farmington branch was unusual in that it was built as a standard gauge line, which resulted in Durango having dual gauge facilities.
+Much of the reason for this isolated change of gauge was that the Southern Pacific was contemplating extending to access coal fields in the northern San Juan basin, had surveyors working there, and had incorporated a subsidiary, the Arizona & Colorado Railroad Company, for this purpose.
+The D&RGW choice of standard gauge was in part a defensive move, and may have been enough to discourage the A&C from proceeding to construction.

+The branch was converted to 3 ft gauge in 1923 after plans to standard gauge the Alamosa–Durango line fell through.
+After World War II, a “boom” in the oil industry around Farmington brought substantial freight traffic, which contributed to the lines viability until the early 1960’s.
+This branch lasted until 1968 when the D&RGW ended its narrow gauge freight operations from Alamosa to Durango.

 Pagosa branch

-This branch was constructed in the late 1890s to serve the logging industry around Pagosa Springs.
-At 30.7 miles, this was the shortest of the D&RGW's major branch lines on the San Juan extension.
-It was also the shortest-lived; closure took place in the mid-1930s.
+This branch was constructed in 1900 by the Pagosa Lumber Company, as the Rio Grande, Pagosa and Northern from Pagosa Junction (Gato) to Pagosa Springs, and was conveyed to the D&RGW in 1908.
+At 30.7 miles, this was the shortest of the D&RGW's own major branch lines on the San Juan extension.
+It was also the shortest-lived; closure took place in 1936.

+Independent Logging Railroads

+Several short-lived railroads were built by logging companies, with varying degrees of involvement with the D&RG, to harvest timber on both sides of the main line.
+Typically, they would set up a sawmill at their junctions with D&RG, harvest stands of Ponderosa pine nearby and then extend spurs of six miles or so per year, as marketable timber in each area was exhausted.
+Portable steam-powered sawmills may have been set up along the branches, as well.
+In Rio Arriba County, New Mexico, by 1919 there were 175 miles of narrow-gauge logging branches and spurs.